Keto Tuna Cakes

 • Jaabuamer

-Jaabuamer a year ago
+Jaabuamer 2 years ago

 This is a good recipe.
 It says to use a large egg but next time I will probably use medium or small because I think it was too eggy.
 But still tasted delicious, will make again with some adjustments